 - Riding Bikes at Crissy Field – This is a great safe place to ride with your tykes.
 It’s nice and flat and you can stop at the Warming Hut for hot cocoa at the end of your journey.

 - Explore Golden Gate Park – Hike Strawberry Hill, check out Buffalo, walk the Botanical Gardens, meander the Japanese Tea Gardens, ride the Carousel… there’s so much to do here, you simply can’t do it all in a day!

 - Walk Muir Woods – This is what nature’s cathedral looks like.
 Big and little hikes await under mossy green redwoods, beside ferns and flowing creeks.
 When you are finished, grab a snack and an English ale at the Pelican Inn… This is heaven!

 - Pick pumpkins at a Pumpkin Patch – One of our favorite pumpkin patches is the one at Nicasio Valley Farms.
 They are not cheap, but there is a bouncy house and lots of (expensive) pumpkins to choose from.
 If you are willing to make it a road trip, the best pumpkin patch we’ve been to so far is the Petaluma Pumpkin Patch with one of the coolest, and largest corn mazes I’ve seen.

 - Spend the Day in Sonoma – Visit the California Missions Museum at Cline Cellars (and maybe the kids will let you grab a taste of wine too!).
-Little one’s will love it if you head down to the square to feed the duck and play in the playground.
-My girls are too “big” for TrainTown.
-But it was a big hit when they were two.
-Talking of trains, this list would not be complete it I didn’t mention…
+Little ones will love it if you head down to the square to feed the ducks and play in the playground.
+My girls are too “big” for TrainTown, But it was a big hit when they were two.
+Speaking of trains, this list would not be complete if I didn’t mention…

-- Have a Tidlen Park Adventure – This little slice of heaven in the East Bay is not only gorgeous, there is also a small Steam Train and even a Little Farm.
+- Have a Tilden Park Adventure – This little slice of heaven in the East Bay is not only gorgeous, there is also a small Steam Train and even a Little Farm.